An Albany judge ordered a Jamaica charter school Wednesday to halt its efforts to fire a quarter of its staff.

-State Supreme Court Justice Michael C. Lynch responded to a request filed by the state Public Employment Relations Board Aug.
-25 to stop the layoffs of 11 instructors at the Merrick Academy.
-In July, the teachers were notified by a message sent by FedEx that they would not be working at the elementary school at 207-01 Jamaica Ave.
+State Supreme Court Justice Michael C. Lynch responded to a request filed by the state Public Employment Relations Board to stop the layoffs of 11 instructors at the Merrick Academy.
+Last month, the teachers were notified by a FedEx-mailed message that they would not be working at the elementary school, at 207-01 Jamaica Ave.

-Responding to the board’s request, which was mailed last week, the judge said there must be a full hearing on the matter and said Merrick’s board “is hereby enjoined and restrained from implementing its decision to discontinue the employment of the teachers and teaching assistants.”
+Responding to the board’s request, which was mailed last week, the judge said there needed to be a full hearing on the matter and said Merrick’s board “is hereby enjoined and restrained from implementing its decision to discontinue the employment of the teachers and teaching assistants.”

-Lynch’s temporary restraining order against the terminations went into effect Friday, when he held a hearing on the board’s request, according to the United Federation of Teachers, which has been fighting for the Merrick instructors who have been negotiating for a contract for two years.
+Lynch’s temporary restraining order against the terminations goes into effect Friday, when he will hold a hearing on the board’s request, according to the United Federation of Teachers, which has been fighting for the Merrick instructors who have been negotiating for a contract for two years.